Herniated disc diagnosis

-A herniated disc diagnosis usually requires more than a cursory examination by a primary care physician, and the prognosis varies widely depending on the severity and location of the intervertebral disc that is affected by degeneration or the aftermath of an injury.
-For example, lower back pain and other symptoms in the lower extremities might be caused by a herniated disc in the lumbar region of the spine (the L1-L5 region).
-A herniated disc in the cervical region, on the other hand, (C1-C8) can give rise to neck pain and radiating symptoms in the upper body.
-A physician, therefore, will likely start the diagnostic process by asking the patient to describe their symptoms in detail, including where those symptoms occur and if any activities tend to make symptoms better or worse.
+A herniated disc diagnosis typically involves many steps, requiring a relatively involved examination by your doctor.
+The course of treatment will be dependent on the severity and location of the spinal disc affected by degeneration or the aftermath of an injury.
+For example, lower back pain and other symptoms in the lower body can be caused by a herniated disc in the lumbar (lower) region of the spine.
+While a herniated disc in the cervical (upper) region can cause neck pain and radiating symptoms in the upper body.

-A herniated disc causes potentially debilitating symptoms when extruded inner disc material makes contact with nearby spinal nerve roots.
-These symptoms — pain, tingling, numbness, muscle weakness — often prompt a patient to seek help from a physician, who might end up making a herniated disc diagnosis if the condition is verified via:
+A herniated disc causes potentially debilitating symptoms when extruded inner disc material makes contact with nearby spinal nerves.
+These symptoms — pain, tingling, numbness and muscle weakness — often cause a patient to seek help from a doctor or specialist, who will usually take the following steps to determine the underlying cause:

-- Questions about the patient’s medical background to try to determine whether the patient’s family history includes herniated discs or other degenerative spine conditions
+- Questions about the patient’s medical history to determine whether herniated discs or other degenerative spine conditions run in the family

-- A physical exam, with local palpation, to help pinpoint the location of the herniated disc
+- A physical exam, with local palpation, to locate symptoms potentially caused by a herniated disc

 - Medical imaging, including an MRI or a CT scan, that may be able to clearly show the source of symptoms, whether it’s a herniated disc or other spine condition

-Once the physician has confirmed a herniated disc diagnosis, the patient can begin to consider the available treatment options suggested by the physician.
-A conservative approach is often sufficient, including specialized herniated disc exercises, hot and cold therapy, medication and epidural steroid injections to alleviate the pain.
-However, if these non-surgical treatments do not provide adequate relief, the physician may suggest a surgical option to relieve chronic herniated disc symptoms may need to be considered.
+Once a herniated disc diagnosis has been confirmed, doctors usually recommend an initial course of conservative treatment.
+Methods may include specialized exercises, hot and cold therapy, medication and epidural steroid injections to relieve the pain.
+However, if these nonsurgical treatments do not provide adequate relief, a surgical option to relieve chronic herniated disc symptoms may need to be considered.